turingschool/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

 <section class="call-to-action">
 ### Reflect

-During which phase of the App component's lifecyle do we want our GET to run?
+During which phase of the App component's lifecycle do we want our GET to run?

 <section class="answer">
 ### Answer